swsms/code-analyzer-tool/README.md

 It is highly recommended that you break down your program code into a set of small functions.
 Otherwise, your code may confuse others.

-To simplify the solution, we consider it acceptable if your program will find some false-positive stylistic issues within strings, especially multi-lines ('''...''' and """...""").
+To simplify the solution, we consider it acceptable if your program finds some false-positive stylistic issues within strings, especially multi-lines ('''...''' and """...""").